KirstieMcCown/big-data-challenge/Instructions/README.md

 3. Inside your local git repository, create a directory for the level of challenge Challenge you choose.
 Use folder names corresponding to the challenges: **level-1** or  **level-2**.

-4. Add your converted ZEPL notebook to this folder.
+4. Add your converted Colab notebook to this folder.
 This will be the main script to run for analysis.
 Be sure to also add any SQL queries you used to a `.sql` file and add it to your repo.

 5. Push the above changes to GitHub or GitLab.